 Cream Cheese Filling:

 1/4 cup sugar (can add more if you desire a sweeter filling)

 1/2 teaspoon baking powder

 1/2 cup sliced almonds (optional)

-1. Heat oven to 350 degrees F. Grease bottom and side of 10-inch springform pan or 11×7 inch (2 quart) glass baking dish with shortening; lightly flour.
+1. Heat oven to 350 degrees F. Grease bottom and side of 10-inch springform pan or 11×7 inch (2 quarts) glass baking dish with shortening; lightly flour.

-2. In small bowl, mix filling ingredients until smooth; set aside.
+2. In a small bowl, mix filling ingredients until smooth; set aside.

-3. In large bowl, mix 2 1/4 cups flour and 3/4 cup sugar.
-Cut in butter, using pastry blender or fork until mixture looks like course crumbs.
+3. In a large bowl, mix 2 1/4 cups flour and 3/4 cup sugar.
+Cut in butter, using pastry blender or fork until mixture looks like coarse crumbs.
 Reserve 1 cup of the crumb mixture.
-Stir baking soda, salt, sour cream, vanilla extract, and egg into remaining crumb mixture.
-Spread batter over bottom and 2 inches up side (about 1/4 inch thick) of pan.
+Stir baking soda, salt, sour cream, vanilla extract, and egg into the remaining crumb mixture.
+Spread batter over bottom and 2 inches up side (about 1/4 inch thick) of the pan.

-5. Bake springform pan 50 to 60 minutes.
-11×7 inch dish 35 to 45 minutes or until filling is set and crust is deep brown.
+5. Bake in a springform pan for 50 to 60 minutes.
+11×7 inch dish 35 to 45 minutes or until filling is set and crust is a deep brown.
 Cool 15 minutes remove side of springform pan Serve warm is desired.
 Store covered in refrigerator.
 Makes about 16 servings.

 (Note if substituting strawberry preserves for the blueberry sauce use 1/2 cup)